iron-software/IronPdfJava.Examples/tutorials/generate-pdfs/README.md

 > Full guide: [HTML to PDF Conversion in Java Using IronPDF](https://ironpdf.com/java/tutorials/generate-pdfs/)

-*In this guide, Java programmers will learn how to leverage the IronPDF library to transform HTML into accurately rendered PDFs.*
+*In this guide, Java programmers will learn how to use the IronPDF library to transform HTML into accurately rendered PDFs.*

 *IronPDF excels in PDF creation and manipulation tasks and supports both [.NET](https://ironpdf.com) and [Java](https://ironpdf.com/java/) environments.
 Here, we'll particularly focus on the Java implementation for transforming HTML content, such as files or snippets, into PDFs.
 For the .NET equivalent, visit our [HTML to PDF for .NET Tutorial](https://ironpdf.com/tutorials/html-to-pdf/).*